nagadheerajb/java-azdo-appservice/README.md

   - Stage Build
     - maven build
     - publishing azure artifacts (.jar) to pipeline staging directory
-    - Code Analysis with #Microsoft Defender for Devops
+    - Code Analysis using #Microsoft Defender for Devops
-  - Deploy TO Dev
+  - Deploy to Dev
     - Deploy to dev app service
     - Run newman test
-  - Deploy TO QA
+  - Deploy to QA
-    - Asquing for environement Approval
+    - Asking for environment Approval
     - Deploying to Qa app service
     - Run Azure load testing

 ### Requiring an approval to deploy to QA
- - To require an approval you need a pipeline environement, here are the steps to do so:
+ - To require an approval you need a pipeline environment, here are the steps to do so:
    - Create an empty environment, [see example](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/environments?view=azure-devops)
     - In the more options menu, choose approvals and checks <br>